 On Wednesday, my heavy heart instinctively knew that getting up to my elbows in some cooking would make me feel better.

 I don’t know why, but an old recipe from Molly Katzen came to me.
 Jeweled Rice Salad from Still Life with Menu.
 The taste of olive oil, lemon, parsely, honey and garlic is such a Moosewood-y flavor combination, and it takes me back my early 20’s, when I taught myself how to cook by making almost every recipe between it’s tattered covers.
 I prefer to use short grain brown rice, and I skip the grapes and add chopped red & yellow peppers.
 It’s a cheerful looking dish, and one of my favorites.

 I got the biggest head of cabbage you’ve ever seen from Simmon’s Farm, with which I made a simple slaw with a lime-cilantro dressing.
 We’ll probably grill up some of their amazing sausages or make burgers from their ground beef.
 Weather-Girl and The Welshman have a freezer shelf full of Simmon’s Farm meats, having been members of their CSA meat share last winter.

-vanilla ice cream.
-I just know I’ll think of Super Kitty and miss her as I’m unwrapping the softened butter and measuring out the whole-milk buttercream, two things among many we shared a mutual love of.
+I know I’ll think of Super Kitty and miss her as I’m unwrapping the softened butter and measuring out the whole-milk buttercream, two things among many we shared a mutual love of.
 What I’ll miss most, of course, is the mutual love we had for each other.